kiansheik/card-sorting-bot/robot/README.md

 2. Call the `init()` method on the instance to initialize the GRBL controller and the vacuum pump.
 3. Call the `deinit()` method on the instance to close the GRBL controller and the vacuum pump.
 4. Use the other methods provided by the class to control the stepper motor and the vacuum pump.
-5. Use the `calibrations` dictionary to access the calibration data of the system, which includes the stepper motor and aruco marker positions, and aruco IDs.
+5. Use the `calibrations` dictionary to access the calibration data of the system, which includes the stepper motor and aruco marker positions, and aruco IDs for each stack in your card-stack matrix.